 The show has proven a hit among Bravo’s target market as well, identified by industry insiders as mostly consisting of 25-54 year olds who are “upscale” and educated, with the typical audience generally consisting of more women than men.

-Will Kid Poker Find a Match?
+Will Kid Poker Find Match on Millionaire Matchmaker?

 Negreanu’s appearance on the show came in the first episode of Season 6, titled “Wounded Wally and the Mama’s Boy.”
 Like other episodes, this one featured Stanger trying to find mates for two single wealthy people, with crosscutting back and forth between the two stories happening throughout the hour-long program.